 Under their current contracts, Freeport and Newmont are exempt from paying export taxes or any other government charges not included in their agreements.
 The two firms pay corporate income taxes of 35 percent plus royalties and other fees.

-"The contract explicitly sets the types and levels of taxes and rate we are required to pay, thereby contractually assuring predictability and stability around our existing tax obligations.”
+“The contract explicitly sets the types and levels of taxes and rate we are required to pay, thereby contractually assuring predictability and stability around our existing tax obligations.”

-Freeport in 2012 paid the government around $1 billion in taxes and fees, while Newmont has paid more than $3 billion since 2000.
+Freeport in 2012 paid the government around $1 billion in taxes and fees, while Newmont has given more than $3 billion since 2000.

-Newmont, which produces about 24 percent of Indonesia's copper output, said operations at its Batu Hijau mine were normal and its first concentrate shipment of the year was expected later this quarter.
+Newmont, which produces about 24 percent of Indonesia’s copper output, said operations at its Batu Hijau mine remained normal and its first concentrate shipment of the year was expected later this quarter.

-Government officials said they were open to discuss the matter with Freeport and other miners, but would not back off from the new regulations.
+Government officials said they were open to discuss the matter with Freeport and other miners, but would not back down from the new regulations.

 “All are treated equally by the law.
 The government has prepared themselves just in case Freeport and Newmont or any other (miners) take our policy to arbitration,” said Bachrul Chairi, director general of foreign trade at the trade ministry.

-The government is under pressure ahead of elections this year to ensure that foreign companies are not seen to receive more favourable treatment than local miners.
+The government is under pressure ahead of elections this year to ensure that foreign companies are not seen winning more favourable treatement than local miners.

-The finance minister earlier this week told reporters the new regulation was a "form of punishment" for companies that did not have domestic smelters.
+The finance minister earlier this week told reporters the new regulation was a “form of punishment” for companies that did not have domestic smelters.

 Union officials have warned the new tax will force layoffs at Freeport, but a top company official said there were no such plans yet.